apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 ### 6.2.
 Simulation with TLC

-TLC has a built-in simulation mode, which is randomly producing traces.
-In our case, it can be run like that (set `$APALACHE_HOME` to the directory where Apalache is installed):
+TLC has a built-in simulation mode, which randomly produces traces.
+In our case, it can be run as follows (set `$APALACHE_HOME` to the directory where Apalache is installed):

 ```sh